 The cycling industry is the most discriminatory out of all outdoor industries on gender-based exclusion*.
 Cycling companies hold an influence on how people interact with the bike industry.
 As representatives of the bike industry, they invite the types of people who choose to recreate outside and shape how they behave.
 Day-to-day, they manage countless employees who do the same.
 In the way they operate, they can elevate inclusion to the front of our workplace culture.

 Gender and racial inequality prevail in bike shops, professional cycling, and media representation within the cycling industry.
-Professional cycling is among the worst with disproportionate funding, payouts, support, and attention for women and transgender people.
+Professional cycling is among the worst in professional sports with disproportionate funding, payouts, support, and attention for women and transgender people.
 In bike shops, women disproportionately experience sexism and exclusivity more than men.* LGBTQ+ and people of color are subject to inequities around the world, especially in the United States, but we have a valuable opportunity to take on gender, racial, ethnic, and other divides by promoting diversity, equity, and inclusion within our cycling communities.

 Spending from cycling contributes significantly to local, state, and national economies, as well as internationally – the second-highest spending for any outdoor activity*.
 Advocating for inclusion is not just for social good, but it also improves the economy, corporate performance, and employee engagement.
 Cycling companies with diverse groups of employees, athletes/ambassadors, and media representation perform better and leave our outdoor spaces in better hands for the next generation.